H-RISE Leadership Program

 H-RISE is a yearlong journey for high school students ready to lead with courage, compassion, and a global perspective.

-Blending rigorous learning, international immersion, and community-based leadership, H-RISE equips students to become human rights leaders—youth who not only understand injustice, but are prepared to respond to it and help build a world where human rights are a lived reality for all.
+Blending hands-on learning, international immersion, and community-based leadership, H-RISE equips students to become human rights leaders — youth who not only understand injustice, but are prepared to respond to it and help build a world where human rights are a lived reality for all.

 Overview